-You can find Pizza Fritta at many of the best Naples pizzerias as well as at takeaway stands along Via dei Tribunali in Centro Storico.
-Whether you eat Pizza Fritta at with a knife and fork at a table or in a paper wrapper on the street, eat it right away.
+You will find Pizza Fritta at many of the best Naples pizzerias as well as at takeaway stands along Via dei Tribunali in Centro Storico.
+Whether you eat Pizza Fritta with a knife and fork at a table or in a paper wrapper on the street, eat it right away.
 Like most fried food, Pizza Fritta tastes best when it’s fresh and hot.

 Naples Street Food and Snacks